blacklightpy/vaultofknowledge/Kalam Argument.md

 # Let's attack this argument
 ---
 Why can't an infinite exist?

+Just imagine a sea of water, and nothing else.
+Imagine it stretches on forever, and there is no end to it.
+Si

+What is 2.2?
-A reason is that an infinite distance cannot be traversed.
+2.2 is described simply as that an infinite distance cannot be traversed.
 For example, in time, if the past was infinite, then today would never arrive.

 But I must ask, to arrive, where do you start from?
 You have to start somewhere, and if you pick a point, you have a finite distance from there!
-You
+You can't start from the "beginning", because there's no beginning in infinity!
+But if you pick a point, you have a present.

 ---